augt/p14-modal/README.md

 ## Installation

 It is recommanded to use Node.js v18 or newer.
-A the root of your React project, run the following command in your terminal to install the module:
+At the root of your React project, run the following command in your terminal to install the module:

 `npm install @augt/p14-modal`